alyssahondrade/Project1/README.md

     - Identify whether the minimum required tags exist in the `tags` column, otherwise, identify alternatives.
     - The function `parse_tags()` takes an input list (to search for in the `tags` column), the DataFrame to search, and the column name to save.
 This returns a count of each unique tag that exists in the DataFrame.
-    - Reduce the merged DataFrame to rows with only one meal type.
+    - Reduce the merged DataFrame to rows with only one meal or cuisine type.
+    - Add columns for the derived meal or cuisine value.

 5. Convert the `nutrition` column to nutritional values.
     - The list in the column corresponds to the following [Source](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/discussion/121778?select=RAW_recipes.csv&search=nutrition):